rfreebern/twitter-is-going-great/README.md

   - `categories` (array of strings, optional): A list of categories that apply to this entry.
 These will show up as checkboxes at the top of the page, and allow readers to filter the timeline.
 They may not contain commas.
 They can be hyphen or space separated (`sample category` or `sample-category` will both display on the page as `Sample category`).
 Entries without any categories will always display.
   - `color` (string, optional): The color of the circle that displays on the timeline line.
 The options already defined are `green`, `red`, and `grey`.
 You can define additional colors in `css/custom.css` (see below).
   - `faicon` (string, optional): The name of a Font Awesome icon to use in the circle on the timeline line.
 [Explore the options](https://fontawesome.com/v5.15/icons?d=gallery&p=2&s=solid&m=free).
 This is just the icon name (without the `fa-` prefix).
 For example: `anchor`.
   - `datetime` (string, either `datetime` or `date` must be present): A date and time specifier for the item.
-This can be in [any format that `moment.js` recognizes](https://momentjs.com/docs/#/parsing/string/).
-I normally do "YYYY-MM-DD HH-SS".
+This is best in ISO8601 format, but can be in [any format that `Luxon` recognizes](https://moment.github.io/luxon/#/parsing).
+I normally do "YYYY-MM-DDTHH-MM".
 If there is no time, only a date, use the `date` parameter instead of `datetime`.
   - `date` (string, either `datetime` or `date` must be present): A date specifier for the item.
 "YYYY-MM-DD".
   - `title` (HTML, **required**): The title of the timeline entry.
   - `image` (optional): An image to display in the entry